 One relative disadvantage to using a sulphate free shampoo is the level of which it cleans.
 Those used to stripping shampoos may feel like their hair isn’t clean enough after using a sulphate free alternative.
 Usually, this is because they aren’t accustomed to their hair having retained its natural oils.
 There are several ways to remedy this and to have a deeper clean with a sulphate free shampoo.

 Try spending extra time massaging the sulphate shampoo into the scalp when washing.
 Since it doesn’t lather, a simple way to boost its cleaning ability is by physically working it in.
 Scalp stimulation in itself has significant health benefits, so why not try massaging sulphate free shampoo with a scalp massager?

-Secondly and more commonly, double cleansing particularly helps with a removing greasy build up.
+Secondly and more commonly, double cleansing particularly helps with removing greasy build-up.
 Those with long or thick hair especially might find this helpful as their hair tends to retain even more oil.
-The first cleanse basically removes the majority of the build up, composed of natural oils, dead skin cells and day to day pollution.
-What the second cleanse ensures is a complete removal of any residue of this build up, leaving the scalp and hair in its optimum condition.
+The first cleanse basically removes the majority of the build-up, composed of natural oils, dead skin cells and day-to-day pollution.
+What the second cleanse ensures is a complete removal of any residue of this build-up, leaving the scalp and hair in its optimum condition.

 There might be an adjustment period for those trying sulphate free shampoo for the first time.
 However, with all its benefits it is definitely worth testing out and figuring a sulphate free hair routine that works for you.